I'm a title. Click here to edit me.

 Non-parametric Estimation of Quadratic Hawkes Processes for Order Book Events

 We propose an actionable calibration procedure for general Quadratic Hawkes models of order book events (market orders, limit orders, cancellations).
 One of the main features of such models is to encode not only the influence of past events on future events but also, crucially, the influence of past price changes on such events.
-We show that the empirically calibrated quadratic kernel is well described by a diagonal contribution (that captures past realised volatility), plus a rank-one "Zumbach" contribution (that captures the effect of past trends).
+We show that the empirically calibrated quadratic kernel is well described by a diagonal contribution (that captures past realised volatility), plus a rank-one ‘Zumbach’ contribution (that captures the effect of past trends).
 We find that the Zumbach kernel is a power-law of time, as are all other feedback kernels.
 As in many previous studies, the rate of truly exogenous events is found to be a small fraction of the total event rate.
-These two features suggest that the system is close to a critical point -- in the sense that stronger feedback kernels would lead to instabilities.
+These two features suggest that the system is close to a critical point – in the sense that slightly stronger feedback kernels would lead to endogenous liquidity crises.

 Schrödinger's ants: a continuous description of Kirman's recruitment model

 We show how the approach to equilibrium in Kirman's ants model can be fully characterized in terms of the spectrum of a Schrödinger equation with a Pöschl–Teller (tan2) potential.
 Among other interesting properties, we have found that in the bimodal phase where ants visit mostly one food site at a time, the switch time between the two sources only depends on the 'spontaneous conversion' rate and not on the recruitment rate.
 More complicated correlation functions can be computed exactly, and involve higher and higher eigenvalues and eigenfunctions of the Schrödinger operator, which can be expressed in terms of hypergeometric functions.